farcasterxyz/hub-monorepo/apps/hubble/README.md

 Testnet is a sandboxed environment where you can read and write messages without affecting your production account.
 Dummy messages are broadcast every 10 seconds for testing.
 Minimum requirements are 4GB RAM and 5 GB of free space.

 1. Install pm2 to mange the process with `npm install -g pm2`
+2. Install pm2 logrotate to ensure the log files get trimmed `pm2 install pm2-logrotate`
-2. Start Hubble with `pm2 start "yarn start -e <node url> -b /dns/testnet1.farcaster.xyz/tcp/2282 -n 2" --name hubble`
+2. Start Hubble with `pm2 start "yarn start -e <node url> -b /dns/testnet1.farcaster.xyz/tcp/2282 -n 2" --name hubble --exp-backoff-restart-delay=100`
 3. Check the logs with `pm2 logs`

 ### 4. Verify Your Setup